LasseKrarup/TheHideout/content/pages/about/pricing/index.md

 ---
 welcome:
   title: Pricing Examples
+  content: >-
-  content: Here you can find informations regarding pricing in the studio.
-Feel
-    free to contact the studio by our "contact page".
+    Here you can find informations regarding pricing in the studio.
+Feel free to contact the studio by our "contact page".

+    ***Indicative rates***
   image: null
 priceExamples:
   - title: 5 days in the studio